Last Updated on March 13, 2021 by Julia Wilson

 The blue eye colour in cats occurs in one of three ways:

 1) Dominant White (epistatic white cats) – The gene responsible for blue-eyed white cats is symbolised by the letter W, it is dominant, and therefore only one copy is required for the trait to be expressed.
 This gene suppresses the expression of the coat and eye colour.
-Which means, for example, you can have a genetically black cat (or red), but if he carries the W gene, the colour will be masked.
+This means, for example, you can have a genetically black cat (or red), but if he carries the W gene, the colour will be masked.
 Blue-eyed, white cats are quite often deaf as the W gene also affects the development of the specialised cells within the ears.

 2) Albinism – There are five known alleles for albinism in cats.
 Full colour (C), Burmese (cb), Siamese (cs), blue-eyed albino (ca), pink-eyed albino (c).
 Siamese cats (cs) and blue-eyed albino cats (ca) are the only two from the albino group who have blue eyes.